Olympic National Park: Recreation

+In March of 2026, Washington's National Parks Fund provided a grant of $768,483 to support infrastructure improvements and youth science programs within the park.
+Park leadership specifically mentioned search and rescue training and equipment, astronomy programs, and mules for back county trail work as uses for the funds.

 Elwha Ecosystem Restoration Project

 The Elwha Ecosystem Restoration Project is the second-largest ecosystem restoration project in the history of the National Park Service after the Everglades.
 It consisted of removing the 210 ft Glines Canyon Dam and draining its reservoir, Lake Mills and removing the 108 ft Elwha Dam and its reservoir Lake Aldwell from the Elwha River.
 Upon removal, the park will revegetate the slopes and river bottoms to prevent erosion and speed up ecological recovery.
 The primary purpose of this project is to restore anadromous stocks of Pacific Salmon and steelhead to the Elwha River, which have been denied access to the upper 65 mi of river habitat for more than 95 years by these dams.
 Removal of the dams was completed in 2014.